 The value in thoroughly exploring the what, why, and how of upper management is that we may also get a "heads up" as to why some of our ideas might not work at a certain time.
 Is pushing a personal agenda worth jeopardizing our credibility?

 It's easy to get caught up in the sale of our professional services, especially when we are dissatisfied on the job.
 But even when we want something, we must recognize our managers may not be able to meet those demands right away.
 The timing might be off, or the right pieces might not be in place.
-And, like that unforgettable salesperson, it's the employee who recognizes and graciously accepts what can't be at the moment, and who willingly goes back to the drawing board to come up with another plan, that gains the respect of management.
+And, like that unforgettable salesperson, it's the employee who recognizes and graciously accepts what can't be at the moment, and who willingly goes back to the drawing board to come up with another plan, who gains the respect of management.

-Now, before you say, "But management is too self-absorbed and busy to even give me the time of day," or, "Why would I bother when my boss doesn't listen to me or respect my opinions," let's take a look at the final key element of effectively managing up that has quantum leaped the careers of many professionals I know: a willingness to speak their language.
+Now, before you say, "But management is too self-absorbed and busy to even give me the time of day," or "Why would I bother when my boss doesn't listen to me or respect my opinions," let's take a look at the final key element of effectively managing up that has quantum leaped the careers of many professionals I know: a willingness to speak their language.

 Rule #3: Be Appreciative, Tactful, And Understanding